 - Pump fluid (Fluorinert™ FC-72) at varying flow rates up to 3 GPM at 225 psi (11 liter/min at 1.5 MPa).

 ACT communicated regularly with our customer throughout the design and fabrication of the FCU to ensure the unit met their needs.
 Prior to shipping, testing of the FCU demonstrated that the unit met all of the customer’s specifications.
-Test results were included with the FCU manual that was delivered with the unit.
-Two FCU’s has been operating at our customer’s facility for nearly a year now.
+Test results were included with the FCU manual which was delivered with the unit.
+Two FCU’s have been operating at our customer’s facility since 2013.

 ACT designed, fabricated, and tested a second Fluid Control Unit for the NASA Jet Propulsion Laboratory that was used for ground testing of the Orbiting Carbon Observatory 3 (OCO-3).
 OCO-3 was built using the spare OCO-2 instrument and is installed at the International Space Station (ISS).
 More info on the mission: https://science.nasa.gov/missions/oco-3.

 The OCO-3 FCU was constructed to provide precisely metered flow at a stable temperature while measuring and recording flow rate, fluid pressures, and fluid temperatures.
 The system has an integrated membrane contactor which allows for dissolved gases to be removed from the fluid without draining.
 This is useful since oxygen readily dissolves in the fluorinated working fluid.
 Also included in the system is a bellows type accumulator which allows for pressurization of the working fluid without direct contact between any gases and the working fluid.
 Figure 2 shows ACT’s FCU unit during thermal ground testing at JPL.